adinanabf/TODO-api/README.md

 #### Body Parameters

-- `description` (required): Unique and not null string, must match the one of an existing TODO item.
+- `todoId` (required): Unique and not null string, must match the one of an existing TODO item.
 - `newDescription` (optional): Unique and not null string.
 - `newDeadline` (optional): Boolean.